chrfrantz/PowerCLI-scripts/README.md

 #### ConnectToVSphere.ps1

-* Change `username` in script to administrative user.
+* Change `username` in script to administrative username.
-* Run this script to connect to vSphere before running ManageVAppsForDistListMembers.ps1.
+* Run this script (as administrator) to connect to vSphere before running ManageVAppsForDistListMembers.ps1.

 #### ManageVAppsForDistListMembers.ps1